-Jefferson Revolver-On December 20, 2018, our subsidiary entered into an amendment to the Jefferson Revolver which temporarily increases the aggregate revolving commitments by \$25 million from \$50 million, until August 1, 2019, after which the aggregate revolving commitment will revert back to
+Jefferson Revolver-On December 20, 2018, our subsidiary entered into an amendment to the Jefferson Revolver which temporarily increased the aggregate revolving commitments by \$25 million from \$50 million to \$75 million.
+In July 2019, we repaid \$23.0 million, and the aggregate revolving commitment reverted back to \$50 million on August 1, 2019.